Alex Tour-Sarkissian

 Notice what's broken before anyone else does

-The Felidae Conservation Fund had years of camera trap records across 520 square miles of Marin County terrain — but without spatial context, the patterns were invisible.
-Plotted approximately 100 camera trap locations and scat observation points for bobcat and puma across Muir Woods, Mount Tamalpais, Tennessee Valley, and Rodeo Valley, using 2012–2019 field data.
-The maps gave the research team a spatial frame: where observations clustered, where movement corridors likely ran, where coverage gaps existed.
+The Felidae Conservation Fund had years of camera trap records across 520 square miles of Marin County terrain — but without spatial context, the conservation patterns were invisible.
+Mapped approximately 100 camera trap locations and scat observations for bobcat and puma across the study area, giving the research team a decision-support spatial layer: where animal presence concentrated, where habitat corridors likely ran between landscape features, and where monitoring gaps may have obscured actual wildlife distribution.

 Method Point Feature Mapping